brentyi/tyro/README.md

 Notably, `dcargs.cli()` supports _nested_ classes and dataclasses, which enable expressive hierarchical configuration objects built on standard Python features.

-Our ultimate goal is an interface that's:
+Our ultimate goal is the ability build interfaces that are:

 - **Low-effort.** Type annotations, docstrings, and default values can be used to automatically generate argument parsers with informative helptext.
 This includes bells and whistles like enums, containers, etc.
-- **Strongly typed.** Unlike dynamic configuration namespaces produced by libraries like `argparse`, `YACS`, `abseil`, `hydra`, or `ml_collections`, statically typed outputs mean that IDE-assisted autocomplete, rename, refactor, go-to-definition operations work out-of-the-box, as do static checking tools like `mypy` and `pyright`.
+- **Strongly typed.** Unlike dynamic configuration namespaces produced by libraries like `argparse`, `YACS`, `abseil`, `hydra`, or `ml_collections`, typed outputs mean that IDE-assisted autocomplete, rename, refactor, go-to-definition operations work out-of-the-box, as do static checking tools like `mypy` and `pyright`.
 - **Modular.** Most approaches to configuration objects require a centralized definition of all configurable fields.
 Supporting hierarchically nested configuration classes/dataclasses, however, makes it easy to distribute